zaichaopan/webpack-walkthrough/readme.md

 ### webpack.config.js

-In order for webpack to work, we need to have a configuration file in your app root directory to tell webpack what we want or need.
+In order for webpack to work, we need to have a configuration file in our app root directory to tell webpack what we want or need.
 This file is called __webpack.config.js__.
 This configuration will export a default object  which will be used by webpack.
 Since webpack is working in a node environment, you need to use CommonJS module systm.

 ```javascript
 // webpack.config.js